Nurse Aide Training Programs in Louisiana

 Questions, Comments, Suggestions

-C. Adams on July 7, 2009 at 12:15 AM
+C. Adams on November 8, 2014 at 11:22 AM

 Is it possible to enroll in a CNA class without a high school diploma or GED?

-There are no federal regulations stating that individuals are required to have a high school diploma prior to attending nurse aide classes.
+There are no federal regulations stating that individuals are required to have a high school diploma prior to attending nurse aide classes but some states such as Florida require a high school diploma or its equivalent prior to testing if you are under 18 years old and have not attended a training program.
 A program coordinator at the school or nursing facility which is offering CNA training classes may tell you if a high school diploma or equivalent (GED) is required in order to enroll in the nurse aide program.
 Some facilities do not require a diploma as long as you have completed a 10th grade high school education.
 In the state of Texas a high school diploma or a GED is not necessary in order to attend and complete a nursing assistant program.

 How long do CNA classes take and what exactly do you have to do?